anniehedgpeth/dotfiles/README.md

 From here to ensure everything is proper, run `update`.
 It's meant to be run as many times as you want.

-## Configure

-To configure settings, run `configure.sh` and restart your mac.

 ## Secrets

 Copy `.env.template` to `~/.env` and add the appropriate values.